melanieshi0120/Consumer_Behavior_Analysis_ads/README.md

 After a new option was added — ‘Rome: Hotel+No Meal — $1800’, most people chose to go to Rome with the “Hotel+Meal”.
 Actually adding the “Hotel+No Meal” option is meaningless and obviously not a lot of people will choose it.
 However, the purpose of the new option is to influence people’s decisions.
 ![images/rome_paris2.jpeg](images/rome_paris2.jpeg)
+There is an interesting hidden theory behind those examples- Game Theory!
+Game Theory is a study of strategic interaction among rational decision-makers using mathematical models.
+If we are able to understand and analyze Consumer Behavior with Behavioral Economics/Game Theory, we can predict people’s behavior and their expectation, and then we can put forward targeted strategies that can affect consumer’s decisions and maximize their’s utility.
+If you are interested in Game Theory, you can visit my previous blog.
 # Project Introduction
 - The dataset created by Jose Portilla and Pierian Data for his Udemy Course (Python for Data Science and Machine Learning Bootcamp).
 You can get the data from -  https://www.kaggle.com/fayomi/advertising.
 - The data contains ten different columns: